Start Date: September

 Course Code:PRAC-2065

-Students apply knowledge and critical thinking skills when caring for clients in mental health care settings.
-Students have the opportunity to implement appropriate nusing interventions with clients who have mental health disorders.
+Students apply knowledge and critical thinking skills when caring for clients in acute care settings.
+Students have the opportunity to implement appropriate nusing interventions with acute care clients.

 Course Code:PRAC-2070

 Students apply knowledge and critical thinking skills when caring for clients in an acute care setting.
-Students have the opportunity to implement appropriate nusing interventions with clients who undergoing surgical procedures.
+Students have the opportunity to implement appropriate nursing interventions with acute care clients.

 Course Code:PRAC-2075

-Students apply knowledge and critical thinking skills when caring for clients in an acute care setting.
+Students apply knowledge and critical thinking skills when caring for clients in an acute care setting, a homecare placement or a community site.
 Students have the opportunity to implement appropriate nursing interventions with clients who have acute medical or surgical conditions.
-They work with health care professionals while making a positive contribution to the health of individuals and families.

 Course Code:PRAC-2080

 Students apply knowledge and critical thinking skills when caring for clients in an acute care setting.
-Students have the opportunity to implement appropriate nusing interventions with clients who have acute medical conditions.
+Students have the opportunity to implement appropriate nursing interventions with clients who have acute medical conditions.

 Course Code:PRAC-2090